-1.9.
-Remuneration Statement
+1.10.
+Declaration on Remuneration

-In compliance with the relevant European Union directive (CRD IV) and the provisions of the Credit Institutions Act, the Bank's General Meeting concluding the year 2017, its Board of Directors and Supervisory Board have provided for a review of the Remuneration Policy for the Bank and the Bank Group.
-In line with the national and EU legislative environment, the process of implementing the Bank Group's Remuneration Policy contains the methodological framework relating to the identification of activities and employees with a material impact on risk, which constitutes the basis for determining the group of persons subject to the Bank

-Group's Remuneration Policy, and the procedural rules relating to the annual evaluation process.
+In compliance with the relevant European Union directive (CRD IV), Act LXVII of 2019 on the encouragement of long-term shareholder engagement and modification of certain acts with the purpose of legal harmonization, and the provisions of the Credit Institutions Act, the Bank's General Meeting concluding the year 2018, its Board of Directors and Supervisory Board have provided for a review of the Remuneration Policy for the Bank and the Bank Group.
+In line with the national and EU legislative environment, the process of implementing the Bank Group's Remuneration Policy contains the methodological framework relating to the identification of activities and employees with a material impact on risk, which constitutes the basis for determining the group of persons subject to the Bank Group's Remuneration Policy, and the procedural rules relating to the annual evaluation process.